 [Company website]

-Email Introduction Templates for Customers & Accounts
+Business Introduction Sample Email Introduction Templates for Customers & Accounts

-Subject Line: Introducing Your [New or leave blank] [job position]
+Subject Line: Introducing Your [Title]

-If you ever need assistance, you can contact me with the information below or use the Schedule Appointment button in my signature to find an appointment time that works for you.
+My name is [your name].
+I will be your point of contact for all things [support services].
+If you ever need assistance, you can contact me via the information below or use my calendar link to find a time that works for you.
+[Insert calendar link]

 I look forward to working with you.